-Koufonisia is a small cluster of islands consisting of two main islands, Kato (Lower) and Pano (Upper) Koufonisi and some smaller islets.
+Koufonisia in Greece is a small cluster of islands consisting of two main islands, Kato (Lower) and Pano (Upper) Koufonisi and some smaller islets.
 Together with nearby Keros, they all belong to the complex of “Small East Cyclades”.
 They sit in the heart of the Aegean Sea, between Naxos and Amorgos.

-Geographically, you’ll find them on the southeast side of Naxos, west of Amorgos.
+Geographically, you will find them on the southeast side of Naxos, west of Amorgos.
 They are also quite different from each other.
 While Pano Koufonissi is where the center of the islands’ activity is, meaning Koufonisia hotels, restaurants, bars and sights, Kato Koufonisi is uninhabited and can only be reached by boat from Pano Koufonissi.
-Keros too, is uninhabited and protected as an archaeological site from which a large number of ancient Cycladic art pieces have been excavated, among which are the figure of Big Mother (1.40 m. tall), and the famous statuettes “the Piper” and “the Harpist”, now exhibited at the National Archaeological Museum of Athens.
+Keros too, is uninhabited and protected as an archaeological site from which many ancient Cycladic art pieces have been excavated, among which are the figure of Big Mother (1.40 m. tall), and the famous statuettes “the Piper” and “the Harpist”, now exhibited at the National Archaeological Museum of Athens.

 A hideout for pirates

 Their name ‘Koufonisia‘ comes from the many caves the waves have shaped along the coastlines, which, when seen by pirates, gave them the impression that the islands (in Greek “nissia”) were hollow (in Greek “koufio”) – therefore Koufionisia and later Koufonisia.

 Pano Koufonisi is the smallest and most densely populated island belonging to the Cyclades islands.
 It has an extent of 3,5 km² and a population of 366.
 The main occupation of the locals is fishing, so Koufonisi is a true fishing village where the visitors can enjoy fresh fish and seafood.